NigelWGMajor/Qed/README.md

 2. Click and drag the green dot to create a smooth bezier curve
 3. The dot turns blue once the curve is active
 4. You can continue adjusting the curve by dragging the blue control point
+5. **Double-click the blue dot** to remove the curve and return to a straight line

 #### Circular Arcs
 1. After creating a line, click the green midpoint dot